SpikeGPT: Generative Pre-trained Language Model with Spiking Neural Networks: Experiments

-Thirdly, we also compared the Perplexity of SpikeGPT and GPT-2 based on WikiText-2 and WikiText-103 datasets on text generation tasks.
+We also compared the Perplexity of SpikeGPT and GPT-2 based on WikiText-2 and WikiText-103 datasets on text generation tasks.
 The results are shown in Tab.~\ref{tab:main}.
-In the interest of fairly comparing models of similar scales, we selected GPT-2 small and GPT-2 medium \cite{radford2019language} with parameter sizes similar to those of the fine-tuned 216M SpikeGPT.
+In the interest of fairly comparing models of similar scales, we selected GPT-2 small and GPT-2 medium \citep{radford2019language} with parameter sizes similar to those of the fine-tuned 216M SpikeGPT.
 We found that after fine-tuning, the performance of SpikeGPT on WikiText-2 has surpassed that of GPT-2 series.
-Unfortunately, the performance of SpikeGPT on the larger WikiText-103 dataset has fallen behind the GPT-2 series models, which indicates that SpikeGPT requires more scientific training strategies to learn larger scale corpus knowledge.
+Unfortunately, the performance of SpikeGPT on the larger WikiText-103 dataset has fallen behind the GPT-2 series models, which suggests a potential need for refined, and perhaps more sophisticated, training methodologies for SpikeGPT when dealing with larger scale corpora, e.g., knowledge distillation~\citep{bal2023spikingbert}.